 I rarely measure anything and hardly ever set a timer.
 This means that as many times as I cook the same dish – potato soup for example – it’s never really the same dish twice.
 My husband commented the other day that he’s eaten more kinds of potato soup than he ever would have thought possible.

 So, this is why I love dishes like empanadas.

 Empanadas, like soups and casseroles, fall into a category of food that offer endless freedom and possibilities.
 There are no rules.
 Recipes for empanadas should be treated as guidelines and suggestions, with filling ingredients swapped in and out based on what you have, what’s in season, and what you like.

 Empanadas probably originated in Spain, but you’ll find versions of them all over the world.

 In Argentina, they are most often made as appetizer or take-away food and include an endless variety of fillings.
 In Belize they are generally deep fried, the pastry is made with masa, and they are topped with cabbage or salsa.

-In Chili, where empanadas are considered the most symbolic food of the country, they are traditionally filled with a filling called “Pino”, a mixture of ground beef, onions, raisins, olives and eggs.
-Colunmbian empanadas resemble arepas, and are often include meat and potatoes.
+In Chile, where empanadas are considered the most symbolic food of the country, they are traditionally filled with a filling called “Pino”, a mixture of ground beef, onions, raisins, olives and eggs.
+Colombian empanadas resemble arepas, and are often include meat and potatoes.
 You’ll even find empanadas in Sicily, where they are filled with almonds, walnuts, chocolate, sugar, cinnamon, cloves and minced beef.